 - Responses to your parents:

-- “Now that I’ve become a mother, I have a new appreciation for what you went through for me, and I’m so thankful to be able to come to you for advice.
+- “Now that I’ve become a parent, I have a new appreciation for what you went through for me, and I’m so thankful to be able to come to you for advice.
 It especially helps to know that you’re going to support me in my decision to breastfeed, because that means so much to me.”

 - “It’s not that I resent you for not breastfeeding me – I don’t.
 You made the decision that was right for you and your baby (me).
 I am making the decision that is right for us.”